Movie Theater Employee

 What happens to the films that have already played, do the theaters return them, or do they keep them in a room?

-Asked by potatos almost 11 years ago
+Asked by potatos over 11 years ago

 When we had film reels, a 3rd party dropped off the reels and collectdthem to send them back to the movie companies when we stopped playing them.
 In a way, we're just renting the reels.